Hamilton Cycles in Random Graphs: a bibliography: The random graphs and

 Dudek, Reiher, Ruci\'nski and Schacht \cite{DRRS} proved that if the minimum degree of $H$ is at least $\a>k/(k+1$ then w.h.p. $H$ plus $O(n)$ random edges yields a graph containing the $(k+1)$th power of a Hamilton cycle.
-Nenadov and Truji\'c \cite{NeTr} improved this by showing that under the same conditions there is also a $(2k+1)th$ power. \begin{Problem} Can the construction in \cite{DRRS} be done in polynomial time? \end{Problem} B\"ottcher, Montgomery, Parczyk and Person \cite{BMPP} show that for each $k\geq 2$ there is some $\eta=\eta(k,\a)>0$ such that if $H$ has minimum degree at least $\a n$ and $|X|\geq n^{2-1/k-\eta}$ then w.h.p. $H+X$ contains a copy of the $k$th power of a Hamilton cycle.
+Nenadov and Truji\'c \cite{NeTr} improved this by showing that under the same conditions there is also a $(2k+1)th$ power.
+Antoniuk, Dudek and Ruci\'nski \cite{ADS} considered the case where $H$ has minimum degree at least $(1/2+\e)n$.
+They prove further results in \cite{ADS1}. \begin{Problem} Can the constructions in \cite{DRRS} or \cite{ADS} be done in polynomial time? \end{Problem}B\"ottcher, Montgomery, Parczyk and Person \cite{BMPP} show that for each $k\geq 2$ there is some $\eta=\eta(k,\a)>0$ such that if $H$ has minimum degree at least $\a n$ and $|X|\geq n^{2-1/k-\eta}$ then w.h.p. $H+X$ contains a copy of the $k$th power of a Hamilton cycle.
 Note that $m=n^{2-1/k}$ is the threshold number of edges that $G_{n,m}$ needs for the $k$th power of a Hamilton cycle.
 At least for $k\geq 3$.
 For $k=2$ there is still a $\log n^{O(1)}$ factor to be removed.
-Antoniuk, Dudek, Reiher, Ruci\'nski and Schacht \cite{ADRRS} show that that adding $O(n^{2-2/\ell}$ random edges to an $n$-vertex graph G with minimum degree at least $\a n$ yields the existence of the $(k\ell+r)$-th power of a Hamiltonian cycle w.h.p. \begin{Problem} Determine the best possible value of $\eta$ in \cite{BMPP}. \end{Problem} Anastos and Frieze \cite{AF1} considered the addition of $m$ randomly colored edges $X$ to a randomly edge colored dense graph $H$ with with minimum degree at least $\delta n$.
-The colors are chosen randomly from $[r]$ and $\th=-\log\delta$.
-They show that if $m\geq \min \set{ (435+75\theta)tn, \card{\binom{[n]}{2} \setminus E(H)} }$ and $r\geq(120+20\theta)n$ then, w.h.p. $H+X$ contains $t$ edge disjoint rainbow Hamilton cycles.
+Antoniuk, Dudek, Reiher, Ruci\'nski and Schacht \cite{ADRRS} show that that adding $O(n^{2-2/\ell})$ random edges to an $n$-vertex graph G with minimum degree at least $\a n$ yields the existence of the $(k\ell+r)$-th power of a Hamiltonian cycle w.h.p. \begin{Problem} Determine the best possible value of $\eta$ in \cite{BMPP}. \end{Problem} Espuny Diaz and Razafindravola \cite{DR} consider adding random edges to a graph $H$ with minimum degree $\delta(H)$.
+Suppose that $\eta=n/2-\delta(H)$.
+They show that if $\eta=\omega(1)$ then $O(\eta)$ edges suffice to make the graph Hamiltonian w.h.p.
+If $\eta=O(1)$ then $\omega(1)$ edges suffice.